 None

-SSL_STATUS SSL_port_open(u32 *handle, void *cfg)
+SSL_STATUS SSL_port_open(SSL_PORT_HANDLE *handle, void *devcfg)

 Description:

 This function should open a communication port to device.
 It can be setting up a bus or gpio’s configuration or interfacing to host controller driver as needed according to host platform hardware and software level interface to target device (ex. timberwolf).